-LINKAGES BETWEEN THEMES
+LINKAGES AMONG THEMES

-Major ocean research and management challenges facing our nation require multidisciplinary and interdisciplinary approaches that cut across the defined missions of individual government agencies as well as non-governmental organizations, academia, and industry.
+Major ocean research and management challenges facing our nation require multidisciplinary and interdisciplinary approaches that cut across the defined missions of individual government agencies as well as nongovernmental organizations, academia, and industry.
 Because of the complexity of these challenges, sophisticated approaches that draw on strong expertise from a range of disciplines will be needed to acquire and apply knowledge for scientifically sound management strategies.
-The value of strong interdisciplinary and multi-agency approaches to ocean research has been highlighted in the U.S. Ocean Action Plan and other recent documents.
-While the importance of interdisciplinary science, as well as approaches that cut across agency missions, are acknowledged, the draft plan lacks a consistent approach across the themes that: (1) identifies the linkages among themes and intersections of the research priorities; (2) elucidates the mechanisms to foster collaborative research in those areas; and (3) emphasizes the need for strong interagency cooperation and collaboration.
+The value of strong interdisciplinary and multiagency approaches to ocean research has been highlighted in the U.S. Ocean Action Plan and other recent documents.
+While the importance of interdisciplinary science as well as approaches that cut across agency missions is acknowledged, the draft plan lacks a consistent approach across themes that (1) identifies the linkages among themes and the intersections of research priorities;

+(2) elucidates mechanisms to foster collaborative research in these areas; and (3) emphasizes the need for strong interagency cooperation and collaboration.

-RECOMMENDATION: The ORPP should provide a more comprehensive description of the needs and opportunities for multidisciplinary research, as well as research partnerships (multi-agency and agency/academic/industry/international), for each societal theme.
-The Implementation Strategy for the ORPP should evaluate the adequacy of existing mechanisms for interagency and agency-academia collaborative research to identify opportunities to improve collaboration among sectors.
+RECOMMENDATION: The ORPP should provide a more comprehensive description of the needs and opportunities for multidisciplinary research, as well as research partnerships (multiagency and agency-academia-industry-international) for each societal theme.
+The implementation strategy for the ORPP should evaluate the adequacy of existing mechanisms for interagency and agency-academia collaborative research to identify opportunities to improve collaboration among sectors.